 A laboratory duplicate is an aliquot taken from the same container as an original sample under laboratory conditions and processed and analyzed independently.
-A laboratory duplicate is achieved by preparing 2 separate aliquots of a sample, LCS, or matrix spike.
+A laboratory duplicate is achieved by preparing 2 Angelina & Neches River Authority QAPP Page 22 Last revised on August 28, 2023 anrafy2425crpqapp-final.docx separate aliquots of a sample, LCS, or matrix spike.
 Both samples are carried through the entire preparation and analytical process.
 Laboratory duplicates are used to assess precision and are performed at a rate of one per preparation batch.

 For most parameters except bacteria, precision is evaluated using the relative percent difference (RPD) between duplicate results as defined by 100 times the difference (range) of each duplicate set, divided by the average value (mean) of the set.
-For duplicate results, X1 and X2, the RPD is calculated from the following equation:
+For duplicate results, X_1 and X_2 , the RPD is calculated from the following equation: